2amigos/yii2-usuario/docs/guides/passkeys.md

 - `passkeyExpirationTimeLimit` The number of days before the user receives an alert saying that his passkey is expiring.
  Usually this value is set between 15 and 30 days.

 Be aware that by default all the configurations are set to false.
 Only the 3 ones that are used to determine the age of the passkey are set by default with the values above.

 If you want to show the modals you need another extra step.
 <h3>Passkey Widgets
 -------------------------

 <h4>- UserEntityPasskeyWidget</h4>

-- **What it does**: Displays a pop-up immediately after a user logs in if they haven't registered any passkeys yet.
+- **What it does**: Displays a pop-up immediately after login if you haven't registered any passkeys yet.
 - **How to use it**: Just add this line in your view (e.g., layout or dashboard):

   ```php